minhtri0795/nextjs-sanity/README.md

 > **Note**
 >
-> This starter uses the `/pages` directory for Next.js routing.
+> This starter support Next js 13 and uses the new `/app` directory for Next.js routing.
->
-> The template will be migrated to the currently experimental [/app][app-dir] directory
-> when Vercel announce that it is production ready.

 ## Table of Contents